tecinova/blog/README.md

   </a>
 </p>
 <h1 align="center">
-  An portfolio built with Gatsby: https://gatsbyjs.org
+  portfolio built with Gatsby: https://gatsbyjs.org
 </h1>

 This is a simple project built for a local architect.
 It shows its portfolio and also has a blog.